-The current disregard for good drawing in comics seems to stem from at least three unfortunate trends:
+The current low regard for good drawing in comics appears to stem from at least three unfortunate trends:

-First, many people have devalued pictures because they believe the words or concept are most important.
+First, many people devalue pictures because they believe the words or concept are most important.

 |Doonesbury was so smart, its bad drawing seemed charming.
 Since that time, many cartoonists who aren't nearly as smart as Garry Trudeau have tried to claim his same license.|

 One has to assume that these fellows would be laughed out of the literary guild if they ever made such baseless claims about writers.
 But when artists abandon any pretense of objective standards, they open the floodgates for any moron to make bold claims with impunity.
 No wonder words seem more important than pictures to today's audiences.

 Second, some people argue that "good" drawing might interrupt the rhythm and smooth flow of sequential art.

 Third, many people believe that newspapers no longer provide the space for anything but simplified, dumbed down drawing in comic strips.
 And it's true, comic strips no longer have room for the visual spectacle of Prince Valiant, Flash Gordon and Terry and the Pirates.

 Still, these arguments don't justify the lackluster drawing in so much of today's web comics, graphic novels and other sequential art.